Exotic particles below the TeV from low scale flavour theories: An all-in-U(1) model

+Within the Frogatt-Nielsen mechanism, the coefficient of an operator $\cal{O}$ in the effective Lagrangian below the flavour symmetry breaking is suppressed by a factor $\epsilon ^{|\mathcal{X}_{\cal{O}}|}$, where the chirality $\mathcal{X_{\cal{O}}}$ is the sum of the $X$-charges of the fields in $\cal{O}$, since the lowest dimension corresponding invariant operator has $|\mathcal{X}_{\cal{O}}|$ additional $A$ or $B$ flavon fields.
+Hence the basic parameters in the Lagrangian are $\Lambda$, $\epsilon$ and, rather than the $X$-charges, the $X$-chirality matrices defined by the sum of the $X$ eigenvalues of fermions with the same electric charge and colour, and their charge conjugated states, $\mathcal{X}_{f} = X(f)+ X({f^c})$.
+Indeed, the observed flavour physics involve $B$ and $L$ conserving operators because of the exact discrete symmetry.

-The first step is to define the action of the anomaly-free $Z_{6}$ symmetry on the MSSM fields and them write the invariant MSSM effective model.
-The charges must be consistent with the presence of several operators in the superpotential, whose invariance under $P_{6}$ means that the corresponding charge combinations must be integers.
+The first step is to define the action of the anomaly-free $Z_{6}$ symmetry on the MSSM fields and then write the $Z_{6}$-invariant MSSM effective model.
+The charges must be consistent with the presence of several operators in the superpotential, whose invariance under $Z_{6}$ means that the corresponding charge combinations must be integers.
 Of course, they must be family-independent to allow for family mixing.
-The appropriate choice of the $Z_{6}$ charges can be witten as:
+The appropriate choice of the charges can be written as:

 The $X$-charges are given by $X_{i} = \mathrm{integer} + Z_{i}$.
 This $Z_{6}$ is broken by the Higgs {\it v.e.v}'s but the combination $X' = X+Y/3= \mathrm{integer} + Z'_{i}$ is such that $Z'_{H_{i}} = 0$ and so defines the exact abelian discrete symmetry that imposes the needed selection rules.
-The charges are simply $Z' = 1/18 = B/6 $ for any quark, $Z' = 1/2 = L/2$ for any lepton, and the opposite ones for the C-conjugated states.
+The charges are simply $Z' = 1/18 = B/6 $ for any quark, $Z' = -1/2 = -L/2$ for any lepton, and the opposite ones for the C-conjugated states.
 For completeness, this is explained in the Appendix.

-Then the general superpotential of the SSM superfields with operators up to dimension five consistent with the $Z_{6}$ charges in (\ref{P6}) is\footnote{ Possible D=5 operators (trilinear terms ) in the K\"ahler potential can be transposed into the superpotential by an analytic field redefinition in the effective theory}:
+This discrete symmetry dictates the selection rules that define the effective Lagrangian beneath the flavour symmetry breaking scale $\epsilon{\Lambda}$, including the terms containing the new fields to be added in the next sections.
+The general superpotential of the MSSM superfields with operators up to dimension five consistent with the $Z_{6}$ charges in (\ref{P6}) is\footnote{ Notations are quite standard MSSM ones.
+As usual the $X$-charges are denoted by the same symbol as the left-handed fermions ($X(f)=f$) of the corresponding chiral multiplets, $i,\, j=1,\, 2,\, 3$ are family indices.}. \footnote{ Possible dimension five operators (trilinear terms ) in the K\"ahler potential can be transposed into the superpotential by an analytic field redefinition in the effective theory}:

 The orders of magnitude of the coefficients of the bilinear ($\mu$-term), trilinear (Yukawa couplings to the Higgses) and quadrilinear couplings are given by powers of the parameter $\epsilon $ defined by the modulus of the sum of charges of the corresponding superfields (because of the symmetry $X \rightarrow -X$).
 These charge combinations are fixed by the phenomenology of the corresponding operators that we now turn to discuss.